 One of the freed slaves, Richard Inge, was a shoemaker.
 He went to Old Frankfort, nearby, and "hired himself" to Ralph Elstum.
 His shoes were made by hand, of course, and wooden pegs used.
 The customer stood on a piece of leather, and Inge marked around his feet to get the size.

 Inge was industrious and a good workman.
 When he had saved enough money, he repaid McCreery for the sum spent to buy his freedom from his Missouri owner.
 Later, he saved enough to buy eighty acres of land near the Negro settlement.

 A woman from Indiana with a small son came to "Africa."
 Unable to support the boy, she gave him to Inge and his wife, who raised him.
 Jimmy Hargraves, this boy, still lives in "Africa."
-He does not know his exact age, but believes he is more than ninety years old.
+He does not know his exact age but believes he is more than ninety years old.

 Hargraves proved to his foster parents that he appreciated all that they did for him.
-A good workers, he took care of them as long as they lived.
+A good worker, he took care of them as long as they lived.
 He was a good cook, serving as camp cook for the railroad construction crews that built the road from Benton to Thompsonville.
 For twenty-five years he was a chef in a large Chicago hotel.
 Many wedding cakes and special dinners were prepared by him for the white residents of the communities around "Africa."

 Just prior to the Civil War, feeling ran high, and some Southern sympathizers warned the Negroes of "Africa" to leave their homes.
 Frightened, three wagon loads of them, with most of their family possessions, started up the old Sarahsville road, past Liberty Church, on their way out of the region.